safing/web/our-values/index.md

 - Gate17 will be a subscription based service.
 Of course we need to cover our costs and pay our bills.
 But more importantly we want to have the funds to further engage in our mission and to extend our services.
 That is why we decided on the subscription model - instead of building just on donations - which we feel would be infeasible.

+What is really important, is that we will never put profits before our vision.
+We will never sacrifice the privacy of our users for money.

 If you want to support us, use Gate17!
 And if you want to go further, get involved in our community!

+## Ownership

+The company behind Safing is _Safing ICS Technologies GmbH_, a private company with limited liability registered in Austria.
+Austria, located in central Europe and member of the EU, is one of the few remaining neutral nations and established it's neutrality based on swiss model after WWII.

+The company is owned by it's three founders.
+No one else will ever receive voting power within the company.

-#### Funding and Partnerships &nbsp;&nbsp;&nbsp; <small class="text-lighter">updated 09.2018</small>
+## Influences &nbsp;&nbsp;&nbsp; <small class="text-lighter">updated 10.2018</small>

-Financially, we started out with a funding from [Netidee](https://www.netidee.at/) in 2017, a initiative by the [Internet Foundation Austria](https://www.nic.at/en) that funds open source projects.
+This section shall inform about what influence the company is exposed to.
+This includes received funding, partnerships, supporters, trainings and other things.

-We also started to invest our personal time and money to further push the project, which would drastically increase over the next year.
+Besides the received funding listed below, we also started to invest our personal time and money to further push the project and company.
+Starting in 2017 and drastically increasing over the next year we personally invested over 200.000€ in value.
-In 2018, we finished the Netidee funded project scope, and became participant in the ESA-BIC Austria.

 <div class="margin-top-80"></div>